Learning the bass neck is seen as something of a holy grail amongst bass players.

 If my memory serves me well then I think the correct term for what was happening is “comprehensible input”.
 This means having to understand something in order to use it and it’s something that humans are naturally very good at.
 We have to comprehend language in order to use it for example.

 If we contrast this comprehensive focussed approach with the idea of simply having to memorise scale shapes we begin to see why simple memorisation often doesn’t work.

 Memorising Scale Shapes Doesn’t Work

-Memorising a scale shape, for example, doesn't require us to understand the shape and the context that the shape exists in.
-Namely, the bass neck.
+Memorising a scale shape, for example, doesn’t require us to understand the shape and the context that the shape exists in.
+Namely, the electric bass guitar neck.

 In short, there’s nothing for us to comprehend.